TheoW03/TheoW03/README.md

 # Hello World

-my name is Theo, Lillith or Lulu.
+my name is Lillith, Lilly or Lulu.  (in a professional sense you may Call me Theo)

 I am a 3rd year university Computer science student, minor studies in game design